lighthouse-no/demo-mqtt-sub/README.md

 ## Usage

-1. Push this app to Cloudry Foundry `cf push`
+1. Push this app to Cloud Foundry `cf push`
 1. Watch the CF logs `cf logs mqtt-demo-sub`
 1. Start the corresponding publisher app from your local machine